How Centering Prayer Has Impacted The Lives

 I feel like the practice of Centering Prayer has been a journey of rediscovery.
 It’s like having a closet full of things that at the time I thought I had no use for, but was unable to get rid of.
 So I stored them away and forgot about them.
 With time the closet was filled to overflowing and attempts to cram more stuff inside of it only results in much more stuff falling out.
 The pain from these things falling out and hitting me in the head forces me to reevaluate my method.
 Centering Prayer helps me dig though, sort out and properly deal with all the stuff in the closet.
 It also gives me the spark of memory that somewhere buried deep underneath that pile of stuff is a priceless treasure, stowed away decades ago.

 It’s hard to explain how Centering Prayer has impacted my life to someone who doesn’t practice it.
 A person doesn’t see the change in himself at first, but others do.
 In your everyday life you start to do things that are kind and helping.
 Centering Prayer teaches how to love yourself from the inside.
-We come to know God inside of us, and recognize that we don’t have to try to please him, but just to except and love him as he loves us.
+We come to know God inside of us, and recognize that we don’t have to try to please him, but just to accept and love him as he loves us.
 Centering Prayer opens your eyes and hearts to experience life without so much hurt and shame from your past.

 Centering Prayer helps me form a conscious intention to spend time with God just sitting, watching and waiting.
 As my ego attempts to interfere with anything that challenges its control, by means of thoughts, feelings, physical sensations, a “space” is created inside me.
 This space is somewhere in eternity where everything is fine.